arthaaes/periplus-automation/README.md

 Because of this, the debugging process took much more time than usual.
 Even a small change in the code could require repeating the full test flow again under a slow or unreliable connection.
 Despite that, I kept iterating, adjusted the waits and handling more carefully, and continued until the automation could run successfully.

-I mention this as context for the implementation process and the effort needed to complete the task under a tight deadline.

 ---
 ## Successful Test Run